 A good Honours degree, equivalent to UK standards, preferably at Upper Second Class or above.
 No preferred backgrounds, the programme offers progression for graduates from environmental backgrounds (geography, environmental science, planning etc.), but will also appeal to a spectrum of interests spanning science, engineering, social science and law.
-Minimum IELTS score of 6.5 overall, with no component less than 6.0.
+For full entry requirements, please see website.

 Months of entry

 Sustainability has emerged as one of the defining issues of the 21st century as illustrated by the global challenges of water, energy, food and health security - all of which are set to intensify as a consequence of climate change.
 Reversing patterns of natural resource depletion to promote enduring and fairer societies requires viable economies, good governance and sound science.

 The MSc Sustainability is a new and exciting interdisciplinary programme providing an overview of sustainability principles, developing skills in critical analysis and facilitating change and transformation for the low carbon future.
 Along with the flagship MSc in Sustainability, there are four specialised pathways:

 - MSc Sustainability and Low Carbon Living;